polkadot-developers/docs-sandbox/source/docs/reference/command-line-tools/subxt-cli.md

 `subxt <SUBCOMMAND>`

-In order to use the commands exposed by `subxt`, you must either be running a node locally or you must specify the chain you're targeting.
+In order to use the commands exposed by `subxt`, you must either be running a node locally or specify the chain you're targeting.
+If the metadata is already provided, it is possible to use the `codegen` subcommand without running a node.

 ### Flags